What is the Educational Improvement Tax Credit (EITC) program?

 How does it work?

-Once a business has been approved for EITC giving and makes an eligible donation within 90 days, they receive tax credits equal to 75% of their contribution (up to a maximum of $750,000 per taxable year).
-The credit can be increased to 90% of the contribution if the business agrees to provide the same amount for two consecutive tax years at the time of the initial application.
+Once an individual or business has been approved for EITC giving and makes an eligible donation, they receive a tax credit equal to 90% of the contribution if the business agrees to provide the same amount for two consecutive tax years at the time of the initial application.

 - Determine your personal/corporate tax liability for the year